 I’ll provide you with a resource that is immediately actionable, and highly productive – a list of questions (in no particular order) that can be used across situations, constituencies and reporting lines.
 I have found that

 one of the most effective ways for leaders to lead their team is by helping them refine and justify their reasoning through the use of intelligent questions– it also builds stronger relationships.
 Contrary to the beliefs of some, dialogue is a healthy thing.
-I strongly recommend to all leaders that they routinely ask team members the following questions:
+I strongly recommend to all leaders that they routinely ask team members the following questions:1.
+Why? (my personal favorite and the most powerful one-word question on the planet)

 2. Other than your title, why should anyone be led by you?